Multigate device: Tri-gate transistor

+On April 23, 2012, Intel released a new line of CPUs, termed Ivy Bridge, which feature tri-gate transistors.
+Intel has been working on its tri-gate architecture since 2002, but it took until 2011 to work out mass-production issues.
+The new style of transistor was described on May 4, 2011, in San Francisco.
+It was announced that Intel's factories were expected to make upgrades over 2011 and 2012 to be able to manufacture the Ivy Bridge CPUs.
+It was announced that the new transistors would also be used in Intel's Atom chips for low-powered devices.

-Tri-gate fabrication is used by Intel for the non-planar transistor architecture used in Ivy Bridge, Haswell and Skylake processors.
+Tri-gate fabrication was used by Intel for the non-planar transistor architecture used in Ivy Bridge, Haswell and Skylake processors.
 These transistors employ a single gate stacked on top of two vertical gates (a single gate wrapped over three sides of the channel), allowing essentially three times the surface area for electrons to travel.
-Intel reports that their tri-gate transistors reduce leakage and consume far less power than current transistors.
+Intel reports that their tri-gate transistors reduce leakage and consume far less power than previous transistors.
 This allows up to 37% higher speed or a power consumption at under 50% of the previous type of transistors used by Intel.

 Intel explains: "The additional control enables as much transistor current flowing as possible when the transistor is in the 'on' state (for performance), and as close to zero as possible when it is in the 'off' state (to minimize power), and enables the transistor to switch very quickly between the two states (again, for performance)."
 Intel has stated that all products after Sandy Bridge will be based upon this design.